ucsb-gradescope-tools/jest-autograder/README.md

       autograder locally to test itl.
 - `tools/` - Contains some useful tools.
 Read more at [tools/README.md](tools/README.md)
     - `json_generator.py` - Used as a helper to write Gradescope json files from the `run_autograder` script
-    - `parse_mutations_csv.py` - Used to parse the results of mutation testing and write results to Gradescope json
     - `make_autograder` - Zips only the essential autograder files, leaving out any sample solutions or other files